-We have equity investments in privately and publicly held biotechnology companies that we received as part of a technology license or partner agreement.
-At June 30, 2017, we held ownership interests of less than 20 percent in each of the respective companies.
+We have equity investments of less than 20 percent in privately and publicly held biotechnology companies that we received as part of a technology license or partner agreement.
+At September 30, 2017, we held equity investments in one publicly held company, Antisense Therapeutics Limited, or ATL.
+Furthermore, we held cost method investments in five companies, Atlantic Pharmaceuticals Limited, Dynacure SAS, Kastle Therapeutics, Seventh Sense Biosystems and Suzhou Ribo Life Science CO.

-We account for our equity investments in publicly held companies at fair value and record unrealized gains and losses related to temporary increases and decreases in the stock of these publicly-held companies as a separate component of comprehensive income (loss).
-At June 30, 2017, we held equity investments in one publicly held company, Antisense Therapeutics Limited.
-We account for equity investments in privately held companies under the cost method of accounting because we own less than 20 percent and do not have significant influence over their operations.
-At June 30, 2017, we held cost method investments in four companies, Atlantic Pharmaceuticals Limited, Kastle Therapeutics, Dynacure SAS and Suzhou Ribo Life Science CO.
+We account for our equity investment in ATL at fair value and record unrealized gains and losses related to temporary increases and decreases in the stock as a separate component of comprehensive income (loss).
+We account for our equity investments in privately held companies under the cost method of accounting because we own less than 20 percent and do not have significant influence over their operations.
 Realization of our equity position in these private companies is uncertain.
 When realization of our investment is uncertain, we record a full valuation allowance.
 In determining if and when a decrease in market value below our cost in our equity positions is temporary or other-than-temporary, we examine historical trends in the stock price, the financial condition of the company, near term prospects of the company and our current need for cash.
 If we determine that a decline in value in either a public or private investment is other-than-temporary, we recognize an impairment loss in the period in which the other-than-temporary decline occurs.